lwfm-proj/lwfm/README.md

 # lwfm

-"Local Workflow Manager"
+"Lightweight Work Flow Manager"

-An implementation of a 4-part framework for locally-managed inter-site workflow interoperability.
+A lightweight implementation of a 4-part framework for locally-managed inter-site workflow interoperability.

 In a nutshell...